 The quality of instructional design is often gauged on three things: effectiveness, efficiency, and cost.Effectiveness has to do with how well the instruction enables learners to achieve stated goals or expected outcomes.
 Efficiency deals with the energy and time invested to complete the instruction while cost covers all expense incurred for its design and delivery.

 These are good points to begin with.
 It's equally important, however, to zero in on the details involving the design and development of quality instruction.
 As with any other good design principles, there are human characteristics deeply involved here.

-Below are 5 golden rules to help you achieve a high-quality instructional design:
+Follow these five golden principles to help you achieve high-quality instructional design:

 1. It must begin with an end in mind.

 This is a phrase popularized by Stephen Covey, as you may have noticed.
 We borrowed it since it tells us something simple yet powerful.
 Applied in our domain, the phrase suggests that your design has to achieve something specific—a defined goal.

 It often starts with a question: what do I intend to achieve?
 Or questions that derive from such question.
 What student learning outcomes will the material serve?
 What should learners know, understand and apply in real-life settings?
 What will inspire students to learn and strive for excellence?

 Beginning with an end in mind allows you to design an instructional material efficiently—without waste of time and energy.
 You no longer need to jump from area to another only to find some pieces missing.